MarcL/marclittlemore.com/src/notes/2023/2023-11-06-first-note.md

 syndicate: true
 ---

-👋 This is a first note to test whether I can start a microblog on my website.
+👋 This is a test note via API from my blog.
 The aim is to post once and and syndicate the content to multiple social media platforms following the [POSSE](https://indieweb.org/POSSE) idea - Publish (on your) Own Site, Syndicate Elsewhere.

 Let's see if this works!